May 2026 Snapshot

 Key Insights

-Advisory Accounting CEO & Founders score highest on Stakeholder (4.6/5) and Growth (4.5/5).
+Advisory Accounting CEO & Founders score highest on Stakeholder (4.5/5) and Growth (4.5/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
 Their leading priority is defining what constitutes a meaningful conversation, while their most pressing challenge is problems with intellectual property protection from research.
-They measure success through qualification as the handoff point and make decisions using collaborative language shift: removing 'i' and 'me' for 'we' and 'us'.
-Language that resonates includes "accelerate", "valuable", and "successful".
-5 distinct behavioral archetypes emerge, with 31% clustering around archetype a approaches.
+They measure success through forecast accuracy (moved from <60% to 92%) and make decisions using collaborative language shift: removing 'i' and 'me' for 'we' and 'us'.
+Language that resonates includes "accelerate", "valuable", and "effective".
+5 distinct behavioral archetypes emerge, with 32% clustering around archetype a approaches.

 What's changing for Advisory Accounting CEO & Founders?